-Authority's performance Yes

-The Anglesey and Gwynedd Joint Local Development Plan (2011 - 2026) was adopted on 31 July
+The Anglesey and Gwynedd Joint Local Development Plan (2011 - 2026) was adopted on 31 July 2017.

-2017.

 Indicator 02.
-LDP preparation deviation from the dates specified in the original Delivery Agreement, in months "Good" "Fair" "Improvement neede The LDP is being progressed within 12 months of the dates specified in the original Delivery Agreement The LDP is being progressed within between 12 and 18 months of the dates specified in the original Delivery Agreement The LDP is being progressed more than 18 months later than the dates specified in the original Delivery Agreement
+LDP preparation deviation from the dates specified in the original Delivery Agreement, in months "Good" "Fair" "Improvement needed" The LDP is being progressed within 12 months of the dates specified in the original Delivery Agreement The LDP is being progressed within between 12 and 18 months of the dates specified in the original Delivery Agreement The LDP is being progressed more than 18 months later than the dates specified in the original Delivery Agreement

-Authority's performance N/A
+Authority's performance N, /A Additionity 5 periorinance ,,,

-The Anglesey and Gwynedd Joint Local Development Plan (2011 - 2026) was adopted on 31 July
+The Anglesey and Gwynedd Joint Local Development Plan (2011 - 2026) was adopted on 31 July 2017.

-2017.